#1 Set A Schedule

 #6 Leave Your Comfort Zone

 Even if you fear the thought of leaving your comfort zone, do it.
 It's not always easy to brave the unknown when it comes to writing.
-From personal experience of my own, I can tell you that doing this can make your stories that much better.
+From personal experience of my own, I can tell you that doing this can make your stories turn out that much better.
 Don't question it, just go for it!

 - My personal example for this is that I have a difficult time killing characters, especially important ones.
 As a highly empathic author, I find it too difficult emotionally.
-My characters are like my family, so it often feels too real for me.
+My characters are like my family, so the grief often feels too real for me.
 I had to kill two characters in one of my series recently, not because I wanted to, but because the story called for it.
 I left my comfort zone and despite the difficulties, the finished product was worth it!

 #7 Ask For Assistance